 Lavender, Ylang-ylang, Sandalwood

 Many studies have shown the effectiveness of essential oils to help you get a good night's rest.
-According to "Aromatherapy: A Complete guide to the Healing Art", clinical studies have found lavender essential oil to be effective in helping people fall asleep faster and experience fewer sleep-related symptoms.
+Clinical studies have found lavender essential oil to be effective in helping people fall asleep faster and experience fewer sleep-related symptoms.
 Learn all about Lavender: The Most Versatile Essential Oil.

 Ylang-ylang, sandalwood, and Roman chamomile are also great choices for improving sleep – and, therefore, improving concentration and memory!